Adrian Kent: Quantum foundations

 Kent is a critic of the many-worlds interpretation of quantum mechanics, as well as the consistent histories interpretation.
 He has outlined a solution to the quantum reality problem, also called the quantum measurement problem, that is consistent with relativistic quantum theory, proposing that physical reality is described by a randomly chosen configuration of physical quantities (or beables) like the stress–energy tensor, whose sample space is mathematically well defined and respects Lorentzian symmetry.
 He has proposed Causal Quantum Theory as an extension of quantum theory, according to which local causality holds and the reduction of the quantum state is a well-defined physical process, claiming that current Bell-type experiments have not completely ruled out this theory.
 He discovered the no-summoning theorem, which extends the no-cloning theorem of quantum information to Minkowski spacetime.

 Other work

 Kent is a member of the advisory panel for the Cambridge Centre for the Study of Existential Risk.
 He has discussed the mathematics of risk assessments for global catastrophes.
-He has proposed a solution to Fermi's paradox, hypothesizing that various intelligent extra-terrestrial civilizations have existed, interacted and competed for resources, and have evolved to avoid advertising their existence.
+He has proposed a solution to Fermi's paradox, hypothesizing that various intelligent extraterrestrial civilizations have existed, interacted and competed for resources, and have evolved to avoid advertising their existence.